Alicia Edelweiss is an Austro-British singer-songwriter, multi-instrumentalist, producer and

 years the accordionist in Voodoo Jürgens’ band.

-Her discography includes the studio debut When I’m enlightened, everything will be better (2019),
+Her discography includes the studio debut "When I’m enlightened, everything will be better" (2019),

-the EP I should have been overproduced (2013), and the home-recorded lo-fi album Mother, how
+the EP "I should have been overproduced "(2013), and the home-recorded lo-fi album "Mother, how

-could you – A sick tragic comedy in 10 acts (2016).
+could you – A sick tragic comedy in 10 acts" (2016).
 For FURIE, the production process expanded to

 include electronic elements, soundscapes, and field recordings, creating a richly textured sound.

-Despite its experimental nature, the album retains the accessibility of pop music, balancing depth
+Despite its experimental nature, the album retains the accessibility of pop music, balancing depth and openness.

-move us with their tenderness, and shatter the silence when the story calls for it.
-She continues to
+renowned for her captivating live performances, as Radio FM4’s Christian Pausch describes: “Alicia Edelweiss’ songs make us laugh, give us goosebumps, move us with their tenderness, and shatter the silence when the story calls for it.
+She continues to prove that she thrives on diversity.”

-In 2022, she was awarded the Hubert von Goisern Cultural Prize for extraordinary talent and
+In 2022, she was awarded the "Hubert von Goisern Cultural Prize" for extraordinary talent and

 perseverance.

-including roles in the play Die Fürchterlichen Fünf and the feature films "Happyland" (2025) and "Another Coin for the Merry-go-round", all of which she also contributed music for.
-Currently, she is collaborating on
+Alicia is also active as an actress and performer.
+Since 2022, she has contributed to theatre and film, including roles in the play "Die Fürchterlichen Fünf" and the feature films "Happyland" (2025) and "Another Coin for the Merry-go-round", all of which she also contributed music for.
+In 2025 she collaborated on the music theatre project "Hamlet – Pop Opera" by Bernd Liepold-Mosser, which debuted in Villach, Austria.

 Alicia Edelweiss’ music is characterized by authenticity, honesty, and intimacy, complemented by a